Nicotinamide: benefits, dosage, contraindications

 Médicaments

-Theoretically, nicotinamide may have additive effects when used with anticoagulants or antiplatelet agents, especially in patients undergoing hemodialysis.
+Theoretically, nicotinamide may have additive effects when used with anticoagulants or antiplatelet agents, particularly in patients undergoing hemodialysis.

 Carbamazepine: moderate interaction

-Nicotinamide may increase levels and adverse effects of carbamazepine.
+Nicotinamide may increase the levels and adverse effects of carbamazepine.

 Precautions